syncfusion-content/flutter-docs/Flutter/datagrid/freeze-panes.md

 ---
 layout: post
 title: Freeze panes for Syncfusion Flutter DataGrid | DataTable
-description: Learn how to freeze the row and column in Syncfusion Flutter DataGrid.
+description: Learn how to freeze the row and column in Syncfusion Flutter DataGrid with support to customize the freeze count in the runtime.
 platform: flutter
 control: SfDataGrid
 documentation: ug
 ---

-# Freeze Panes
+# Freeze Panes in Flutter (SfDataGrid)

 The rows and column can freeze in view like excel.
 The rows and columns can be freeze by setting following properties,